 YOUR WORK HORSE

 Work horse?
 I’m talking about something that can be used on basically anything you throw at it.
 It’s always good to have one of these lying around.
+These can be a lifesaver in your home studio.
 A mic like this can be used to mic up a guitar cab, snare drum, strings, acoustic guitar, or even vocals in a pinch.
 Having two of these around enables you to record in stereo when needed.
 For this a Shure SM57 is the go to.
 The thing is basically an industry standard – if you can find a pro studio without a drawer full of them, you let me know!

 If you are regularly recording acoustic instruments, you might want to opt for a pair of pencil condenser mics.
 These work very well for recording stereo tracks on guitars, pianos, strings, and are amazing for drum overheads.
 A pair of these with your kick and snare mic’d up is all you need for basic drum tracking.
 Some might even say it’s all you need to get a finished drum sound!